Zuni fetishes: Sacredness

 In Zuni cosmology and those of neighboring tribes, each animal is believed to have inherent powers or qualities that may aid the owner.
 The Navajo, for example, treasured and bartered for figures of horses, sheep, cattle or goats to protect their herd from disease and to ensure fertility.
 The Zuni hunter, or "Prey brother," was required to have his fetishes (prey gods of the hunt) with a "Keeper" and practice a ceremony of worship when procuring a favorite or proper fetish to aid in a successful hunt.
 In the ceremony of the hunt the Keeper presented a clay pot containing the fetishes to the hunter.
 Facing in the direction appropriate to the chosen fetish the pot was sprinkled with medicine meal and a prayer was recited.
-The fetish was placed in a buckskin bag and carried by the hunter over his heart (Cushing, 1994:33).
+The fetish was placed in a buckskin bag and carried by the hunter over his heart.
 The fetish aids in the chase and represents "the roar of the animal" and is also fed on the blood of the slain prey.

 In addition to the Prey Gods of the Six Regions with their guardian and medicinal powers, and the Prey Gods of the Hunt that aid in the chase, Cushing names three Prey Gods of the Priesthood of the Bow, a society of which he was a member, that aid a Priest of the Bow when traveling in a region where he may be captured by the enemy.
 These are the mountain lion and great white bear, which belong to the "skies", as well as a prey god of human form adorned with "flint knife-feather pinions and tail".
 An arrowhead, "emblematic of Sa-wa-ni-kia", or the "medicine of war", on the back or side of either of these animals prevented a warrior from being taken by surprise by his enemy, and an arrowhead on the belly or feet erased the tracks of the carrier so that they could not be followed by the enemy.
 Unlike the Prey Gods of the Hunt these fetishes were never deposited with a keeper, but like the Prey Gods of the Hunt they were fed on the blood of the slain and their ceremony involved depositing sacred flour to the four directions and reciting a prayer, and like the Prey Gods of the Six Regions they were protective of the carrier.

 On the subject of feeding, within Zuni culture it is believes fetishes require periodic meals of cornmeal and ground turquoise.
 Fetishes may be kept in a clay pot as it is the tradition, although collectors usually like to keep theirs somewhere where they can be admired.
 Any but the very delicate fetishes could be carried by the owner in a pocket, pouch or bag.

-While the Zuni fetish carvings available for sale online are considered "Zuni fetishes," carved by a variety of well-known Zuni carvers, true Zuni fetishes do not leave the village and are blessed by a spiritual leader and used by the carver himself or a special recipient.
+While the Zuni fetish carvings available for sale online are considered "Zuni fetishes," carved by a variety of well-known Zuni carvers, true Zuni fetishes are blessed by a spiritual leader, although non-blessed ones may still be considered to have a life of their own.